Watch the meeting live from 10am on Friday 26th AugustLicensing hearing - watch online

 Meetings of Executive Cabinet Members are not open to the press and public (in accordance with Section 13 of the Local Authorities (Executive Arrangements) (Meetings Access and Information) Regulations 2012).
-However, agendas and reports for these meetings are available via the Committee Management Information System.
+However the agendas, minutes and reports for these meetings are published online.

 Meetings of the Cabinet, Committees and Area Forums will be open to the press and public unless the nature of the business to be discussed is considered exempt as defined in schedule 12A of the Local Government Act 1972.